mac-comp221-sp25/mac-comp221-sp25.github.io/index.markdown

 | - | WED 4/02 | **Exam 2** | | |

 </div>
+\*s indicate the presence of an assigned reading problem.
+Enrolled students should see the Moodle to complete the problem before classtime.

 ### Homeworks
 Solutions for written assignments should be submitted through Moodle.
 Solutions for programming assignments should be submitted through the Github Classroom, which can be joined through Moodle.